-This continues to be a challenging economic environment to analyze, with mixed signals.
-I would estimate the probability of a recession starting in the coming six months to be around 30-40%.
+At the risk of sounding like a broken record, this continues to be an extremely challenging economic environment to analyze, with mixed signals.
+I would estimate the probability of a recession starting in the coming six months to be around 30-45%.
 While my base-case view remains that the U.S. economic expansion will likely continue over the next several months, and in general until further notice, the trend in much of the data is concerning and the data probably needs to start improving soon if the U.S. economy is going to weather the current soft patch.

-Of greatest concern are the depth and duration of yield curve inversion (10yr-3m) and the weakness in the U.S. manufacturing PMI (now below 50).
-On the positive side: the LEI index continues to trend higher YoY, financial conditions continue to be generally supportive of the expansion, and the labor market continues to be relatively strong.
-Even given some of the late cycle indications, some slack seems to remain in the labor market, which may further suggest that the economic cycle can continue for a while longer.
+Of greatest concern are the depth and duration of yield curve inversion (10yr-3m) and the weakness in the U.S. manufacturing PMI (now below 50 for three consecutive months).
+The yield curve (10yr-3m) has recently uninverted, but the jury is still out as to whether this is good or bad, as steepening after inversion is historically consistent with imminent recession.
+On the positive side: we had an uptick (barely) in manufacturing PMI, recent housing market data looks strong, the LEI index continues (barely) to trend higher YoY, and financial conditions continue to be generally supportive of the expansion.
+And even given some of the late cycle indications, some slack seems to remain in the labor market, which may further suggest that the economic cycle can continue for a while longer.
 Also, historically U.S. business cycles have ended with an "overheating" and an overshoot of inflation- the U.S. economy has not (yet) "overheated" and there seems to be an absence of obvious excesses.

 Much of the weakness in global manufacturing is likely attributable to uncertainty over global trade policy, an issue that the current U.S. administration seems to have a fair amount of unilateral influence over.
-In my view the administration will likely make an effort to move toward resolution as the re-election campaign approaches, which may be the catalyst for a global economic rebound.
-The more time passes before a resolution the more likely a resolution could be too little too late with regards to avoiding a recession.
+A "Phase One" U.S./China trade deal appears to be in the works and in my view the administration will likely continue to move toward resolution as the re-election campaign approaches.
+De-escalation of trade tensions and tariff reduction may be a catalyst for a global economic rebound.
+The more time passes before a resolution, however, the more likely a resolution could be too little too late with regards to avoiding recession.
+Another factor affecting global manufacturing seems to be a perfect storm in the global car market: including new emissions regulations, saturated markets, ride hailing/sharing, and weak demographics, all in addition to trade policy issues.

 While uncertainty around the outlook has increased greatly, based on my checklist approach I think the U.S. business cycle picture near-term is overall still slightly more positive than negative.
 On balance, based on the charts and frameworks presented (which inevitably may not capture all possible risk factors in real-time), it seems more likely than not that the U.S. economic expansion continues in the coming several months.
-The longer term outlook remains negative as we are likely in the late part of this economic expansion.
+The longer-term outlook remains negative as we are likely in the late part of this economic expansion.
 All of the presented charts and concepts are somewhat inter-related, as is the economy in general, so the idea is to have some different data points to cross-reference.
 In my view no one indicator can be looked at in isolation.